Constructed by the United States during the Cold War, Camp Century was built so the Soviets never had any hope of finding it.

 Buried underneath the frozen wonderland of Greenland’s vast ice sheet is a remnant of the Cold War.
 It’s not a plane wreck site or some classified piece of fantastic military hardware, but something far more interesting: Camp Century.

-Camp Century, the result of Operation Iceworm, was a small, full-fledged city less than 800 miles from the North Pole.
+Camp Century, the result of Project Iceworm, was a small, full-fledged city less than 800 miles from the North Pole.
 Even more impressive, it was powered by a mobile nuclear reactor.
 The outpost started as a scientific operation around 150 miles inland from Thule Air Base.
 Eventually, the U.S. military thought it would be an ideal place to expand its operation into something much more sinister than a mere science outpost.

 No One Would Dare Go There